 In this new world of internet magazines, guest posting and online columns, the line between journalist and blogger is becoming blurred.
 These days, if you enjoy writing, you can find paid work writing for websites and it’s a great way to support your travels.

-You may think that this money making method is only for bloggers, but that is untrue.
+You may think that this online job / travel job is only for bloggers, but that is untrue.
 Sure, if you have a blog, you automatically have an online portfolio that perspective employers can browse through, but you don’t need one to be a freelance writer.
+Anyone can get paid to write online and it’s one of the best ways we know how to make money online and actually get paid to travel and / or make money from home.

 Where To Look